readyplayerme/rpm-unity-sdk-avatar-creator/README.md

 ## Structure
 - The package contains APIs required for creating, customizing and loading the avatar.
-- It also contains a sample which demonstrate the usage of the APIs and replicates RPM web avatar creator.
+- It also contains a sample which demonstrates the usage of the APIs and replicates RPM web avatar creator.
 - The documentation of provided sample can be found [here.](Documentation~/SampleStructure.md)

 ## Customization